OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 ## Create the add-in project in Visual Studio

+Start by completing these three steps, and then complete the steps in the following section that corresponds to the type of add-in you're creating.

 1. Open Visual Studio and from the Visual Studio menu bar, choose  **File** > **New** > **Project**.

 2. In the list of project types under **Visual C#** or **Visual Basic**, expand  **Office/SharePoint**, choose **Add-ins**, and then choose the type of add-in project you want to create.